 At present the Commission has a range of functions under various pieces of legislation, but principally The Planning Act (Northern Ireland) 2011.
 You can view a list of our functions by following the link below.

 To view these click PAC Functions (PDF 44 KB).

 The Water Appeals Commission or WAC is a separate body which exercises a wide range of functions in relation to water, fisheries and drainage legislation.

-To view these click Water Appeal Functions (PDF 29 KB).
+To view these click WAC Functions (PDF 41 KB).